regro/regolith/docs/broker.rst

     doc = db['projects']['regro']
     path = db.get_file_path(doc, 'hw_file')

-This can be used inside tex documents via the ``FigureBuilder`` class/CLI
+This can be used inside tex documents via the ``FigureBuilder`` class/CLI.
+In order to do so, the user must have latex installed on their local machine.

 Here is an example tex document